livaschar/mofsynth_adv/README.md

 ## 🔔 Release Note

-We are excited to announce the release of MOFSynth-Adv, a significant leap forward in our commitment to speed, accessibility, and scientific reproducibility.
+We are excited to announce the release of MOFSynth-ADV, a significant leap forward in our commitment to speed, accessibility, and scientific reproducibility.

 This new version is fully powered by open-source software, eliminating dependencies on proprietary packages and streamlining deployment across systems.